shalvah/twitter-error-handler/README.md

 ```

 ## Usage
 This package wraps the errors into a bunch of classes that represent the kinds of errors you can get from Twitter.
-To use this package, call the `handleTwitterErrors` function with an `endpoint` and a `response` object within your first catch (or try/catch or however you handle errors) statement after your Twitter API call.
+To use this package, call the `wrapTwitterErrors` function with an `endpoint` and a `response` object within your first catch (or try/catch or however you handle errors) statement after your Twitter API call.

 - The `endpoint` is the path to the API you called.
 It's helpful so you can easily track what calls triggered what errors in your logs.

 - The `response` object is the original Twitter API response, as a JavaScript object.
 This package was designed to work with [Twit](https://github.com/ttezel/twit#readme) (a very good Twitter API client).
 With Twit, the `response` object you pass in is the error in the catch block (as shown in the examples above).
 To use any other Twitter API client, you only need to pass in an `endpoint` and a `response` object matching the description above.

 ## Output
-When you call the `handleTwitterErrors` function within a catch block, it wil perform checks on any errors passed to it and wrap the errors into a special Error object, and then throw it.
+When you call the `wrapTwitterErrors` function within a catch block, it wil perform checks on any errors passed to it and wrap the errors into a special Error object, and then throw it.
 The idea is to represent all [possible Twitter API errors](https://developer.twitter.com/en/docs/basics/response-codes.html) as an instance of one of the following

 - `ProblemWithAppOrAccount`: This covers cases where your Twitter app or user account is having issues (for instance, account locked or app suspended by Twitter).
 You'll probably want to take action ASAP.
 - `ProblemWithTwitter`: For internal server errors and "Twitter is over capacity" errors.
 It's recommended to wait a few minutes before retrying.